We have five factories and 19 years of experience in plant extracts

 2. Lowering Blood Pressure:

 High blood pressure is a major risk factor for heart disease.
-Some studies have suggested that Lycopene can help lower blood pressure, which in turn can reduce the risk of heart attacks and strokes.
+Some studies have suggested that lycopene can help lower blood pressure, which in turn can reduce the risk of heart attacks and strokes.

 3. Improving Cholesterol Levels: